Gustlik501/Cybermmo-ui/design.md

 ## Typography

-- Primary font should mimic a pixel or 8-bit look, such as `Press Start 2P` or similar.
+- Primary font should use a Windows 98-style sans-serif font like `Tahoma` or `MS Sans Serif`.
 - Headers can use a slightly larger size but keep them blocky and minimal.

 ## Layout Rules